-A student who is enrolled on a less-than-half-time basis may receive a prorated Pell Grant if they meet other eligibility requirements.
+A student who is enrolled on a less-than-full-time basis may receive a prorated Pell Grant if they meet other eligibility requirements.

-All reporting for the Federal Pell Grant Program must be reported within 30 days of disbursement.
+All reporting for the Federal Pell Grant Program must be reported within 15 calendar days of disbursement.
 Tennessee Tech began batch processing of Pell Grants from our BANNER computer system in 2008-2009.

-The enrollment status of students is not finalized until after the census date of the term, which is the 14 days of class, including the first day.
+The enrollment status of students is not finalized until after the census date of the term, which is the 14th day of class, including the first day.
 At that time, the actual amount of Pell Grant is determined for each student.